 Public history embraces a wide array of history-related fields.
 The MTSU Public History

-program offers specialized education and professional training in historic preservation, cultural resource management, museum management, archival management, and oral history.
-A sixth concentration in historical archaeology is in development.
+program offers specialized education and professional training in historic preservation, cultural resource management, museum management, archival management, oral history, and public archaeology.
 The Program also collaborates with the Walker Library Media Studio to develop digital collections and other digital initiatives.

 Historic preservation involves the identification, preservation, and interpretation of historic resources determined to be "significant" in American history.
 Examples of significant historic resources include properties such as: buildings, structures, objects, districts, archaeological sites, cultural and religious sites, historic landscapes, and examples of innovative architecture and engineering.
 Whether considered significant for their historic associations or architectural aesthetics, preservationists approach historic resources as "texts" that help reveal details about the past lives and values of the people who created them.
 In addition to their utility as sources for research, historic resources provide communities with a sense of character and identity.
 The preservation of our historic built environment is vital to our understanding of history at the national, state, and local levels.